GridGain-Demos/spring-data-training/README.md

     </properties>
     ```

-SLIDES_TODO: explain how to use spring boot autoconfigure and what types exist

 ## Start Ignite Server Node With Spring Boot

 1. Add the `IgniteConfig` class that returns an instance of Ignite started by Spring Boot: